Back to Software Engineering & Delivery Mastery Series

 gpg --full-generate-key

-# List keys and get the key ID
+# Step 2: List your keys and find the key ID

 gpg --list-secret-keys --keyid-format=long